The Best Water Test Kits Tested in 2023

 What to Consider When Choosing a Water Test Kit

 Before choosing the best water test kit for your home, it’s important to be aware of the types of water kits available, the contaminants for which they test, and several other factors.
-Keep the following considerations in mind when searching for the best water quality test kit for maintaining a healthy water supply.
+Keep the following considerations in mind when searching for the best water-quality test kit for maintaining a healthy water supply.

 Type

 • Test strips are small and thin single-use strips that change color to indicate the presence of a contaminant.
 They can also provide a rough estimate of the concentration of a contaminant by the shade and brightness of the color.
 A single strip may only test for a single contaminant or may test for several contaminants.
-Test strips are one of the most common, affordable, and easiest water testing options.
+Test strips are one of the most common, affordable, and easiest water-testing options.

 • Color disc kits are less common and more expensive than test strips, but they’re generally more accurate.
-They work by introducing a powdered “reagent” to a water sample to change its color and indicate the presence of a contaminant.
+They work by introducing a powdered or liquid “reagent” to a water sample to change its color and indicate the presence of a contaminant.

 Contaminants

-• Chlorine: Elevated levels of chlorine can cause stomach aches and vomiting, diarrhea, and dry itchy skin.
+• Chlorine: Elevated levels of chlorine can cause stomach aches and vomiting, diarrhea, and dry, itchy skin.
 It can also corrode plumbing pipes, fixtures, and appliances.

 • Bacteria: Coliform bacteria (like E. coli) is the most common type of bacteria for which water test kits check.
 E. coli can cause nausea, vomiting, diarrhea, abdominal cramping, fever, headaches, fatigue, and even death.